sgubianpm/sdaopt/README.md

 # SDAopt

 Simmulated Dual Annealing global optimization algorithm implementation and extensive benchmark.
-This version is a refactoring and improvements of the old PyGenSA/HyGSA implementations.

 **Testing functions** used in the benchmark (except suttonchen) have been implemented by Andreas Gavana, Andrew Nelson and scipy contributors and have been forked from SciPy project.